fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 You are expected to do <i>at least</i> all of the exercises that are not marked with a star.
 Exercises marked with a star count towards your final grade, but skipping them does not prevent you from doing the compulsory exercises in the next part.

-The speed of completing the course is quite free, and the exercises can be submitted up until 23:59 10.1.2020.
+The speed of completing the course is quite free, and the exercises can be submitted up until 23:59 10th January 2020.

 Statistics on the time used for exercises which have already been submitted on different parts of this course can be found from [the submission system](https://studies.cs.helsinki.fi/fullstackopen2019).